-Two things, other than the long distance in economy, concerned me about this trip.
+Other than the long distance in economy, two things concerned me about this trip.
 First, the flight from DCA to ORD was on ANA’s partner United Airlines.
-Second, the trip required changing airports Tokyo from NRT to Haneda (HND).
+Second, the trip required changing airports in Tokyo from Narita (NRT) to Haneda (HND).

 ANA Flight 11 ORD – NRT

 There are 6,267 great-circle miles between ORD and NRT.
 Flight time was predicted to be 12 hours and 20 minutes.

 The flight was scheduled to depart at 11:50.
 Boarding at ORD Gate C10 began with pre boarding at 11:18.
 Boarding went quickly without confusion and the need to fight through a crowd.
 This gate is no different from other gates at ORD.
-Gate design, then, is apparently not the reason for the often chaotic boarding process in the U. S. can be so chaotic.
+Gate design, then, is apparently not the reason for the often chaotic boarding process in the U. S.

-Economy seats on this ANA 777-300ER are arranged 2-4-3, and according to SeatGuru are 16.5 inches wide and have 34 inches of pitch.
+Economy seats on this ANA 777-300ER are arranged 2-4-3, and according to SeatGuru are 17 inches wide and have 34 inches of pitch.
 The seats felt roomy probably because of the generous seat pitch for economy and no one was sitting next to me.

 My seat was 34G, an aisle seat on the starboard side in a four seat row in the aft economy section.
 The middle seats in this row were unoccupied.
 That added greatly to my comfort on this transpac flight.

 The difference between a long-distance economy flight where all seats are taken and one where no one is sitting beside you is enormous.